-Every designer knows that a project creator often has a skewed perspective when it comes to critiquing their work.
-When you churn out a project for days or weeks on end you can’t really see it with fresh eyes anymore.
+Every designer knows that a project creator often has a skewed perspective when it comes to critiquing their own work.
+When you churn out a project for da, ys or weeks on end you can’t really see it with fresh eyes anymore.
 This is why input from other designers can prove to be immeasurably helpful.

-I’ve collected 7 of the best websites for gathering online feedback and help for any design project.
-Whether you do typography, web design, illustration or something else, these communities will come in handy.
+Hence, here are 7 of the best websites for gathering online feedback and help for any design project.
+Whether you do typography, web design, illustration, or something else, these communities will come in handy.
 Some communities are geared more towards support while others are more about critiques.
 You should cater your posts to each community based on your personal needs.

-For designers the most popular choice would be /r/design, but it’s a large community & somewhat difficult to garner attention.
-When I turn to Reddit for help I prefer to hit smaller niche communities like /r/photoshop or /r/web_design.
+For designers, the most popular choice would be /r/design, but it’s a large community and somewhat difficult to garner attention.
+You may also prefer to hit smaller niche communities like /r/photoshop or /r/web_design.

-If you’re looking for a critique on your work there’s also /r/design_critiques but it can take a while for feedback.
+If you’re looking for a critique on your work, there’s also /r/design_critiques, but it can take a while to get feedback.
 The user ratio seems to skew heavily towards people who want critiques more than people giving them.
-But with so many other subreddits to consider it’s not a huge problem.
+But with so many other subreddits to consider, it’s not a huge problem.
 Reddit should definitely be on your radar when it comes to asking for help on any design topic.

 Designer News is meant to be like Hacker News with a focus on design instead of programming.
 It was previously hosted on LayerVault until it was sold as a separate entity.